 A Bit of Obidos History

 Obidos has poked its whimsical nose into the text of history for at least 3000 years.
-Said to have been inhabited since late Paleolithic times, this region was later settled by Celts and even later the Phoenicians.
+Said to have been inhabited since late Paleolithic times, Celts and Phoenicians settled in this region.

 The Romans declared the site to be Eburobrittium and capitalized on its hilltop security.
-The Visigoths conquered the region after the great Roman retreat and they, in their turn, were followed by the Moors in the 8th and 9th centuries.
+The Visigoths conquered the region after the great Roman retreat.
+They, in their turn, were followed by the Moors in the 8th and 9th centuries.

 Fete Natal in Obidos

 Obidos welcomed us for the fete natal highlight in the annual calendar.
-The crowds were well beyond the usual busloads of trudging day trippers from Lisbon and the majority were school children come for the day to enjoy the Christmas festival.
+The crowds were well beyond the usual busloads of trudging day-trippers from Lisbon, and the majority were school children who came for the day to enjoy the Christmas festival.

-Their teachers had clearly threatened them with evil outcomes if they let go of the ropes and in their assorted hats weighed down by lunch boxes, burdened with mother crafted lunches, they squealed happily in anticipation of a fun filled day.
-An open area near the city wall and Castle was set aside as the fair ground.
+Their teachers had threatened them with bad outcomes if they let go of the ropes and in their assorted hats weighed down by lunch boxes, burdened with mother-crafted lunches, they squealed happily in anticipation of a fun-filled day.
+An open area near the city wall and Castle was set aside as the fairground.

-In the corners of the field were groups of the school escapees with painted faces and already plundered lunch boxes.
-A few were already prone, already overcome with excitement, candy and sandwiches.
+In the corners of the field were groups of school escapees with painted faces and already plundered lunch boxes.
+A few were already prone, already overcome with excitement, candy, and sandwiches.

-The whole town was like a centuries old vision of the wretched miniature New England villages that are the fascinations of some collectors.
-The feeling of being a time traveller was very strange indeed.
+The whole town was like a centuries-old vision of the wretched miniature New England villages that are the fascinations of some collectors.
+The feeling of being a time traveler was bizarre indeed.

-Christmas decorations and displays were everywhere as the residents of Obidos did their best to make the gift to the Queen a very special place at this time of year.
+Christmas decorations and displays were everywhere as the residents of Obidos did their best to make the gift to the Queen an exceptional place at this time of year.

 Where to Stay in Obidos

-We stayed for 3 nights with the commitment that once you're here, the only place to stay is in the Castle.
-The Pousada de Obidos is inside and it has been gorgeously refurbished with the help of government to show off the history of the Queen's gift.
+We stayed for three nights with the commitment that the only place to stay is in the Castle once you're here.
+The Pousada de Obidos is inside, and it has been gorgeously refurbished with the government's help to show off the history of the Queen's gift.

-It has the best view of the Village and if you’re young and nimble, the Pousadas' rooms in the fortress are perfect.
-It is an old castle so there are some compromises that favour the 17th century rather than a Hyatt, but you’ll have a taste of what it was like to live as a King.
+It has the best view of the Village, and if you're young and agile, the Pousadas' rooms in the fortress are perfect.
+It is an old castle, so some compromises favor the 17th century rather than a Hyatt, but you'll have a taste of what it was like to live like a King.

-We are vintage so the Pousada understood our state and gave us a bigger room with a fireplace and a service lift.
-Needless to say, the service was superb and the well-informed staff really went out of their way to fill us in on Obidos history and treasures.
+We are vintage, so the Pousada understood our state and gave us a bigger room with a fireplace and a service lift.
+The service was superb, and the well-informed staff went out of their way to fill us in on Obidos' history and treasures.

-There are other places to stay inside the village and restaurants line the main street and in almost every corner, you can have a shot of Ginja in a chocolate cup.
-Go fir it.
+There are other places to stay inside the Village, and restaurants line the main street, and in almost every corner, you can have a shot of Ginja in a chocolate cup.
+Go for it.
 It's worthwhile.
-But watch it, stumbling Seniors are sometimes mistaken for the gnarled gnomes and driven out.
+But watch it; stumbling Seniors are sometimes mistaken for the gnarled gnomes and driven out.

 What to Buy in Obidos

-Like any tourist village, souvenirs are hung outside every store decorating the fortress like wall along the streets with beautiful tiles, multicoloured scarves, and leather work that are really worth looking over.
+Like any tourist village, souvenirs are hung outside every store decorating the fortress-like wall along the streets with beautiful tiles, multicolored scarves, and leatherwork that are worth looking over.

-We discovered hidden behind a vine covered garden a little atelier where the tiler does her own work and will chat about the history of her patterns.
+We discovered hidden behind a vine-covered garden a little atelier where the tiler does her work and will chat about the history of her patterns.

-Tiles are made the same way they have been made over the centuries and are painted with traditional Portuguese patterns and images you can find in most villages in Southern Portugal.
+She told us that she made the tiles the same way over the centuries and painted them with traditional Portuguese patterns and images you can find in most villages in Southern Portugal.
 We got a Portuguese rooster, the national symbol.